 Students were eager to apply what they learned in the lecturers, so they took a photo when a diffraction grating was placed in front of the camera too!

 On Dec.
 14 Prof. Christodoulides and A/Prof. Khajavikhan from CREOL, University of Central Florida, were kind enough to give the SPIE visiting lectures for 2017.
 This event was organised by the ANU SPIE student chapter.

 Prof. Christodoulides gave a highly exciting lecture on two topics: Parity-Time Symmetry in Optics and Photonics and Airy beams.

 Prof. Christodoulides giving the first lecture

-After the two SPIE lectures, the student chapter also organized a special socializing event for students to have an opportunity meeting the SPIE visiting lectures.
+After the lectures we also organized a special social event for the students visiting lecturers.

-SPIE visiting lecturer program is a primary benefit of Membership in SPIE, which offers the opportunity to interact with world-class scientists and engineers at the leading edge of technological advances in optics and photonics.
+The SPIE visiting lecturer program is one of the primary benefits of Membership in SPIE, which offers the opportunity to interact with world-class scientists and engineers at the leading edge of technological advances in optics and photonics.

 The prospect of judiciously utilizing both optical gain and loss has been recently suggested as a means to control the flow of light.
 This proposition makes use of some newly developed concepts based on non-Hermiticity and parity-time (PT) symmetry-ideas first conceived within quantum field theories.
 By harnessing such notions, recent works indicate that novel synthetic structures and devices with counter-intuitive properties can be realized – potentially enabling new possibilities in the field of optics and integrated photonics.
 Non-Hermitian degeneracies, also known as exceptional points (EPs), have also emerged as a new paradigm for engineering the response of optical systems.
 In this talk, we provide an overview of recent developments in this newly emerging field.
 The use of other type symmetries in photonics will be also discussed.